Martchus/cpp-utilities/README.md

 use `-DENABLE_DEVEL_DEFAULTS=ON`.

 #### CMake presets
-There are some generic [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) available but also some specific to certain Arch Linux packaging found in the AUR and my PKGBUILDs repository.
+There are some generic [presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) available.

 Use `cmake --list-presets` to list all presets.
+Note that some presets

+* are specific to certain Arch Linux packaging found in the AUR and my PKGBUILDs repository.
+Those presets start with `arch-`.
+* are specific to certain build setups/toolchains under Windows.
+Those presets start with `win-`.

 All `cmake` commands need to be executed within the source directory.
 Builds will be created within a sub-directory of the path specified via the environment variable `BUILD_DIR`.

 The most useful presets for development are likely `devel`, `devel-qt6` and `debug`.
 Note that the `devel` preset (and all presets inheriting from it) use `ccache` which therefore needs to be installed.